Skip to content

 Purpose: Self-improvement through self-evaluation

-# Reflection pattern example
+# Reflection pattern - basic flow

 response = agent.generate(task)